neooriginal/WorldEndArchive/README.md

 ### Standalone Apocalypse Mode

-For offline use without any dependencies (ideal for USB storage):
+For offline use without any dependencies (ideal for disaster preparation):

 1. Download your database using the download button in the UI
 2. Copy the entire `/standalone` folder to your USB drive along with the database
 3. Open `standalone/standalone.html` in any modern browser
 4. Select your downloaded database file to load and search through the archived content

-This standalone mode works on any operating system with a web browser and requires no installation or internet connection.
+This standalone mode works on any operating system with a web browser and requires no installation or internet connection. **Consider creating multiple copies on different storage media for redundancy.**

 #### How Standalone Mode Works